 Nicole spent the weekend sewing out of Figgy Pudding and making a beautiful quilt for her mom out of Aviary (which hopefully wasn't a surprise....) while entertaining the heck out of us.

-I made Joanna's Jelly Girl quilt (LOVE IT, nice work Joanna!) out of some Urban Chicks, Heather Bailey, and other random scrumptious...ness.
+I sewed with some Urban Chicks, Heather Bailey, and other random scrumptious...ness.
 I also made a Birdie Sling by Amy Butler out of my leftovers.
 I want to make one to match everything I wear.
 Seriously.

 And Cari sewed a lovely Glace table topper, her Jelly Filled blocks, a Wild Thing quilt top out of some Lila Tueller, and a darling bag.
 She won the prize for being the most productive, obviously, and made sure we always had a million things to talk about.